chenfan95/FedBC/README.md

 # Data Partitioning
 - The two important parameters are "skewness_factor" (power law exponent) and and "classes_per_partition", which control data size heterogeneity and non-iidness respectively.
-The higher the skewness factor and the fewer classes per partition, the more heterogeneous the data becomes
+The higher the skewness factor and the fewer classes per partition, the more heterogeneous the data becomes.
 - The function for creating data partitions is "partition.py".
 To create partitions for MNIST, CIFAR-10, synthetic:
   - bash create_partition_cifar.sh
   - bash create_partition_mnist.sh